L-Blondy/up-fetch/docs.md

 ### ✔️ Schema Validation

-Since _up-fetch_ follows the [Standard Schema Specification](standard-schema) it can be used with any schema library that implements the spec.
+Since _up-fetch_ follows the [Standard Schema Specification](standard-schema) it can be used with any schema library that implements the spec. \
+See the full list [here][standard-schema-libs].

 👉 With **zod**